People often ask me about visiting Positano for their next vacation. They ask me if it is worth the expense.

 That is one of my favorite routes up from Positano Beach.

 The beach is near where the ferries dock, so you could just get off the boat and relax on the beach all day.
 That's a waste though, as you miss so much that is wonderful.
 You'll find more about what else there is to see in Positano here.

 Firstly, it can get way too crowded for my liking in July and August.
 It's also not my choice of towns to stay on the Amalfi Coast.
 Yes, the hotels in Positano are amazing and there is one particularly dreamy hotel called the Villa TreVille, which you can read about in our guide to the hotels of the Amalfi Coast.

-So why not stay in Positano you ask, seeing that the hotels in Positano are so wonderful?
+So why not stay in Positano, you ask, seeing that the hotels there are so wonderful?

-Well, yes, they are wonderful but they are also very expensive.
-Perhaps, for a special occasion like a honeymoon on the Amalfi Coast or an anniversary it might be worthwhile otherwise I would suggest staying at one of the more affordable towns, which are in many ways more quaint, genuine and less touristy.
+Well, yes, they are wonderful, but they are also very expensive.
+Perhaps for a special occasion, such as a honeymoon or an anniversary on the Amalfi Coast, it is worthwhile; otherwise, I would recommend staying in one of the more affordable towns, which are more quaint, genuine, and less touristy.